urbanadventurer/WhatWeb/README.md

 ## Writing Plugins

 Plugins are easy to write.
-Start by going through the plugin tutorials in the [my-plugins/ folder].
+Start by going through the plugin tutorials in the *my-plugins/* folder.

 * [Plugin Tutorials](https://github.com/urbanadventurer/WhatWeb/tree/master/my-plugins).